Degree Overview

 Research Inquiry Coursework

-MS students may select any number of courses and are strongly recommended to take both research methods courses.
+MS students are strongly recommended to take both research methods courses:

 ARCH 620 Research Methods in Sustainable Design